polm/deltos/README.md

     deltos search

 Just type to filter entries displayed, and select one from the list to edit it.
-To make sure the cache is regenerated regularly add an entry to your crontab:

-    */10 * * * * deltos cache

 If you use vim you'll want to check [deltos.vim](http://github.com/polm/deltos.vim).